OxAI-Safety-Hub/al-llm-experiments/scripts/tapt/README.md

 For training, we are using a helper script called [run_clm.py](https://github.com/huggingface/transformers/blob/main/examples/pytorch/language-modeling/run_clm.py).
 This script can be run via the command prompt but requires many parameters, so to simplify the process, we will instead only need to run our own script `tapt_trainer.py` which uses this helper script.

-Awkwardly, since this process requires different install versions of torch and transformers, it uses it's own virtual environment which we call on when running this script.
+Awkwardly, since this process requires different install versions of torch and transformers, it uses it's own virtual environment.

 How to run
 -------------